Finding the Shape of Things

 Where It Began

 I first discovered ceramics during evening classes at Trinity College Dublin in 2016.
-It was a way to balance the digital world of my day job with something more physical.
-After that I stepped away from clay for almost eight years.
-I travelled and explored other creative mediums such as painting, sculpture, and woodwork.
-Pottery stayed in the back of my mind the entire time.
+It was a way to balance the digital world of my day job with something more physical and more creative.

 my kick wheel on my balcony in 2018